 Tobias Ringborg is equally at home on the concert podium as a conductor and violinist, as well as in the opera house.
 His career started in 1994 when he, as a violinist, won the prestigious Swedish Soloist Prize.
 The same year he graduated with the highest honours from the Royal College of Music in Stockholm, and went on to study at the Juilliard School in New York, graduating in 1996.

-As a violinist, Tobias Ringborg has appeared with every Swedish orchestra and has collaborated with conductors such as Gennady Rozhdestvensky, Neeme Järvi, Okko Kamu, Sakari Oramo and Daniel Harding.
+As a violinist, Tobias Ringborg has appeared with every Swedish orchestra and has collaborated with conductors such as Gennady Rozhdestvensky, Neeme Järvi, Okko Kamu, Sakari Oramo, and Daniel Harding.
 International credits also include the first prize of the Concours International de Musique de Chimay in Belgium.
-He is an active champion of Swedish music, and his discography includes about twenty CD:s with chamber music and violin concertos, mostly by Swedish composers.
-In between operatic and orchestra engagements, Tobias Ringborg maintains an active career as a chamber musician.
+He is an active champion of Swedish music, and his discography includes about 20 CD’s with chamber music and violin concertos, mostly by Swedish composers.
+In between operatic and symphonic engagements, Tobias Ringborg maintains an active career as a chamber musician.

 He plays a Niccolò Gagliano violin, on loan from the Järnåker foundation of the Royal Swedish Academy of Music.